Com 502 Communication Theory and Practice (3)

 Com 697A ,B Guided Research Project (3,3)

-Students work with a faculty advisor on an academic research project on a topic of interest to the student and faculty member, related to student's elected track in the program.
-Final projects should contain a statement of research questions, proposed method for addressing the questions, data collection and analysis or other analytic activity, and project discussion.
+Students work independently with a faculty advisor on an academic research project on a topic of interest to the student and faculty member, related to student’s elected track in the program.
+Final projects should contain a statement of research questions, proposed method for addressing the question, data collection and analysis or other analytic activity, and project discussion.
 Students are expected to complete the guided research project in two semesters.
 In the first semester (COM 697A), students will identify relevant research literature and formulate a plan for carrying out the project.
-In the second semester (COM 697B), students will conduct the research and write the research report.
+In the second semester (COM 697B), students will conduct the research and write the research report. two semesters.
 Students who pursue this option generally anticipate the possibility or likelihood of further study at the doctoral level.
 Prerequisite: Completion of at least 18 credits, including program core courses and substantive area core courses.

 Com 698 Research Seminar/Practicum in Communication (6-9)